taikedz/bash-builder/README.md

 For more on writing cleaner bash scripts, see the [clean writing notes](writing_clean_bash.md).

-## Project status

-The bash builder toolset is in development of its fourth version.

-The `#%include`-processing code is now even more efficient, and single bash scripts can be efficiently compiled.

 ## What is this?

 Bash Builder is a tool to help writing bash scripts as multiple files, but compiling and distributing as a single file.
 Note that this is specifically for GNU bash - strict POSIX `sh` usage is not supported.